Are you considering starting your undergraduate study with us in 2023?

-Thanks to a generous gift from our alumna Helen Potts, we have a new scholarship to offer to a talented student from a low-income background.
-This a fantastic opportunity for you to pursue academic excellence and enhance your career prospects within our School of Modern Languages and Cultures, recently ranked 6th in the UK in the 2022 Guardian University Guide.
+Thanks to a generous gift from our alumna Helen Potts, we have a scholarship to offer for a talented student from a low-income background.
+This a fantastic opportunity for you to pursue academic excellence and enhance your career prospects within our School of Modern Languages and Cultures, recently ranked 6th in the UK in the 2023 Guardian University Guide.

 To apply, you will be embarking on an undergraduate degree programme in Modern Languages and Cultures at Durham University.
 The scholarship award may be used to cover tuition, living costs and any other associated costs of study, and is a maximum of £4,000 per annum for up to four years.

-The inaugural scholarship will be available to a student beginning their undergraduate studies in the 2022-23 academic year.
+The scholarship will be available to a student beginning their undergraduate studies in the 2023-24 academic year.
 To be eligible to apply, you must:

 We invite all eligible candidates to apply for this opportunity.
 Applications from students of Black Heritage, care-leavers, refugees and Asylum-seekers are particularly warmly welcomed.